saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

  2. If that resurce is related to our objective and is relevant and important to us, do a complete full pass reading over the paper.
 From the references, if we find any other relevant reference then mark those in the original paper and add them to the list and repeat the same over this new paper or resource now.

-So after this, this is what the final table might look like
+So after this, this is what the final table might look like this,
 <p align="center" width="100%">
 	<a  href="https://towardsdatascience.com/how-you-should-read-research-papers-according-to-andrew-ng-stanford-deep-learning-lectures-98ecbd3ccfb3"  title="Redirect to homepage">
 		<img width="100%" src="https://raw.githubusercontent.com/saiamrit/technical-blog/master/images/read_papers5.png">